 Computational Systems Medicine

-We believe that integrated modeling of the genetic and functional relationships offers a unique potential to identify key players and their interaction partners in the disease networks, as well as to suggest more effective and selective targets for personalized therapies.
-Toward clinical translation, such pharmacogenomic approaches will improve both the safety and efficacy of the individualized health care strategies in the future.
+In the Individualized Systems Medicine (ISM) project, we are implementing mathematical models to identify target addictions and other druggable vulnerabilities in individual cancer patients.
+Using a systems pharmacology approach, we make use of polypharmacological effects of drugs to inhibit cancer survival pathways and sub-clones in terms of multi-target synergistic and synthetic lethal interactions.
+Machine learning modelling offers a unique potential to identify key players and their interaction partners in disease networks, as well as to suggest more effective and selective targets for personalized therapies.
+Toward clinical translation, these approaches will improve both safety and efficacy when implementing the precision health care strategies.